 Where Does The Bonvoy Bold Card Fit in Marriott’s Card Lineup?

-The Bonvoy Bold joins four existing Marriott co-brand cards issued by Chase and Amex:
+The Bonvoy Bold joins three existing Marriott co-brand cards issued by Chase and Amex:

 - Marriott Bonvoy Bold™ Credit Card